Torrey Craig NBA Preview vs. the Magic

-The Chicago Bulls, Torrey Craig included, match up versus the Orlando Magic on Wednesday at 8:00 PM ET.
+Torrey Craig and his Chicago Bulls teammates face off versus the Orlando Magic on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Craig's stats and trends, helping you with your prop bets.
+In this piece we'll examine Craig's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.